Instructions and Rules in Syöte National Park

 Picking berries and edible mushrooms is allowed.

-When there is no snow on the ground, cycling is allowed only on designated routes.
+When there is no snow on the ground, biking is allowed only on designated routes.

 Horse riding is not possible in the Syöte National Park.